pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.
 Now also compatible with AGOT via a compatibility mod.

-The latest version is compatible with CK3 1.12.x and Carnalitas 2.4.
+The latest version is compatible with CK3 1.12.x and Carnalitas 2.5.
 If you are still on CK3 1.11.x, use [version 0.18.0](https://github.com/pharaox/carnalitas_x/releases/download/0.18.0/carnalitas_slavery_reimagined-0.18.0.zip) instead with Carnalitas 2.2.

-The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.11.x, Carnalitas 2.2, CSR 0.18.0, and AGOT 0.2.x.
+The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.12.x, Carnalitas 2.5, CSR 0.20.x, and AGOT 0.2.3.
+Use it with [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/).

-**Note:** Don't use Carnalitas 2.3 as it introduces incompatible changes that break most existing mods based on it.
-This has been fixed in Carnalitas 2.4.

 ## Overview